-- (1) Upon an individual's admission to a facility or program and at least annually thereafter, the facility or provider must obtain information and documents relevant to the use of reactive strategies from a variety of sources for the individual's records.
-Appropriate sources include the individual, his or her family members, treating medical professionals, and other informants familiar with the individual.
+- (1) Facilities, providers, and programs admitting individuals with a history within the past year of receiving a reactive strategy Upon an individual's admission to a facility or program and at least annual thereafter, the facility or provider must obtain information and documents relevant to the use of reactive strategies from a variety of sources, if available, for the individual's records.
+Such facilities must demonstrate a documented good faith effort to determine the client's previous reactive strategies history upon request by the Agency.
+Appropriate sources include, but are not limited to the individual, his or her family members, treating medical professionals, historical documentation, and other informants familiar with the individual.
 The individual's records must include the following documentation:

-- (a) A physician's report of medical conditions or physical limitations that would place him or her at risk of physical injury during restraint or seclusion, or otherwise preclude the use of one or more reactive strategies; and
+- (a) A physician's report of medical conditions or physical limitations that would place the client him or her at risk of physical injury during restraint or seclusion, or otherwise preclude the use of one or more reactive strategies.
+The facility, providers, and programs may use the "Physician's Report" form, form # , effective , adopted and incorporated herein, which may be accessed on the Behavioral Services Resources webpage at http://apdcares.org/providers/behavioral/ or at .
+In the event that a physician's statement or signature cannot be obtained, the facility provider shall document reasonable efforts to acquire a "Physician's Report" and use available medical records to support the use of appropriate reactive strategies; and

-- (b) Documentation of any history of trauma, such as a history of sexual or physical abuse, that the informants, individual, facility, or providers believe to be relevant to the use of reactive strategies.
+- (b) Documentation of any history of trauma, such as a history of sexual or physical abuse, that the informants, individual, facility, or providers believe to be relevant to the use or limitation of reactive strategies.

 - (2) Medical conditions or physical limitations that might create a risk to the individual include, but are not limited to, the following:

-- (a) Obesity;
+- (a) Obesity (BMI > 30);

 - (b) Cardiac conditions;

 - (c) Pregnancy;

 - (d) Asthma or other respiratory conditions;

 - (e) Impaired gag reflex;

 - (f) Back conditions or spinal problems;

 - (g) Seizure disorders;

-- (h) Deafness;
+- (h) Deafness:

 - (i) Blindness;

 - (j) Limitations on range of motion;

 - (k) Osteoporosis;

 - (1) Osteopenia; and

-- (m) Hemophilia.
+- (m) Hemophilia;

+- (n) Pre-existing heart condition and other cardiovascular disorders;

+- (o) Drug or alcohol intoxication.

-- (3) In addition to the annual review, the individual's file information must be updated whenever there is a change in the individual's physical or psychological condition that might affect his or her tolerance of one or more reactive strategies, or updated in compliance with any reassessments required by State or Federal law.
+- (3) In addition to an the annual review, the individual's file information must be updated whenever there is a change in the individual's physical or psychological condition that might affect his or her tolerance to of one or more reactive strategies and or updated in compliance with any reassessments required by State or Federal law.

-Specific Authority 393.501, 393.13(4)(h)2., 916.1093(2) FS.
+Specific Rulemaking Authority 393.501, 393.13(4)(h)2., 916.1093(2) FS.
 Law Implemented 393.13(4)(h), 916.1093(2) FS.
 History-New 8-7-08.